onepub-dev/lint_hard/README.md

     ```
     Re-run dart fix until it reports 'Nothing to fix!'

+6. run dart format

+    Finally run `dart format` over your code.
+Ideally you should be using an IDE that automatically formats your code whenever you save.

+7. avoid_print for Flutter users

+    Flutter users may want to add the following to your project's analysis_options.yaml
+    ```
+    linter:
+      rules:
+        avoid_print: true
+    ```

-## Customizing the predefined lint sets
+## customizing the predefined lint sets

-You can customize the predefined lint sets, both to disable one or more of the
+You can customize the predefined lint set, both to disable a
-lints included, or to add additional lints.
+lint or to add additional lints.
 For details see [customizing static
 analysis].